tony158/FastReaction/README.md

 # FastReaction
-A little android game written by Kotlin
+An android game written by Kotlin